reureu/graphql-client-consumer/README.md

     $ bundle exec ./lib/test.rb

 ## Functionality
-The script execute the following sequence several times:
+The script executes the following sequence several times:
 * It creates an HTTP-client.
 * It gets the graphql-schema of a public GraphQL-API.
 * It creates a GraphQL-Client.